An Excerpt from the August 2015 issue of Dr. Brownstein’s Natural Way to Health Newsletter

 Without the correct balance of hormones, sick patients have a difficult time overcoming illnesses, and people in general cannot reach their optimal health.

-Dr. Plechner’s 45-year experience with treating animals by balancing their hormones was a fight against a condition called atypical cortisol estrogen imbalance syndrome (ACEIS), or Plechner’s Syndrome.
+Dr. Plechner’s 50 years of experience with treating animals by balancing their hormones was a fight against a condition called atypical cortisol estrogen imbalance syndrome (ACEIS), or Plechner’s Syndrome.

 Plechner’s Syndrome involves “. . . hormonal imbalances that have possibly deregulated (lowered) animal and human immune systems, and thereby have undermined their natural protection against illness and disease which has unfortunately robbed them of good health and longevity.”1